Motorbike Insurance Too Expensive?

 Cheap motorbike insurance FAQ's

-Many aspects of motorcycle ownership can be cheaper than a car – but it’s difficult to compare like for like as they are very different vehicles, and there are so many different kinds of car and bike available.
+Many aspects of motorcycle ownership can be cheaper than a car – but it’s difficult to make generalised comparisons as they are very different vehicles, and there are so many different kinds of car and bike available.

-Many motorcycles deliver supercar performance at a fraction of the price, which can also include the cost of insurance.
-When looked at from a price/performance perspective, motorbike insurance might be considered cheaper than car insurance, but it’s all relative.
+Motorcycles can offer supercar level performance for a much lower cost, and that can also extend to insurance.
+When viewed from a price/performance perspective, motorbike insurance might be considered cheaper than car insurance, but it’s all relative.

 What is the cheapest style of motorcycle to insure?

-To compare the relative costs of one type of motorbike against another, it’s always worth running a quote for each model so see which style works out cheaper.
+To compare relative costs of one type of motorbike against another, it’s always worth running a quote for each model so see which style works out cheaper for you.

 Which motorcycles are most expensive to insure?